Unity-Technologies/UnityRenderStreaming/Packages/com.unity.renderstreaming/Documentation~/en/tutorial.md

 # Tutorial

-Currently, there is two samples:
+Currently, there are two samples:

 ### HDRP sample